David Spriggs (artist): Early life and career

 David Spriggs was born in 1978 in Manchester, England, and immigrated to Canada in 1992.

 Spriggs received a BFA in painting and sculpture from the Emily Carr Institute of Art & Design, Vancouver (2000), and an MFA in sculpture from Concordia University, Montreal (2007).

 He has exhibited internationally at galleries and museums such as the Southern Alberta Art Gallery, Lethbridge, Alberta (2008).
 His work has been presented in solo exhibitions at the UQAM Gallery, University of Quebec, Montreal (2010), Messum's Wiltshire in the UK, the Prague Bienniale 5 in the Czech Republic, the Louis Vuitton Gallery in Macau, and at Arsenal Contemporary Montreal.

 Group presentations have included the Sharjah Biennial (2009) and Arts Council Montreal (2009).
 His work is in the permanent collections of the Montreal Museum of Fine Arts and the National Museum of Quebec.
 In 1998 he was the recipient of the Calgary Immigrants of Distinction Arts Award.

+In January 2023, his artwork "Red Gravity" was used as the cover for the Peter Gabriel song "Panopticom", the debut single from his forthcoming album "i/o", and it is used during live performances of the song on screens.

 Spriggs is currently based in Vancouver, British Columbia.